One of the most common complaints we hear when it comes to an RV kitchen (minus the size), is how crummy the RV stove and oven can be.

 1. RecPro RV Stove

-Measuring 17 1/4″ deep by 21 1/2″ wide by 20″ high, this small RV stove oven is perfect for your RV kitchen.
-The stovetop has 3 gas burners as well as temperature controls that light up.
+Measuring 17 1/4″ deep, 21 1/2″ wide, and 20″ high, this small RV stove oven is perfect for your RV kitchen.
+The stovetop has 3 gas burners and temperature controls that light up.

-It can be powered through both electrical power as well as propane, into the circuitry of a 12V RV system.
+It can be powered by both electricity and propane and be plugged into a 12-volt RV system’s circuitry.
 There’s an optional range hood equipped with a fan (and lighting controls).

 The inner volume of the oven is about 51 liters.
 It’s easy to use, space-effective, and comes with a stovetop cover that’s attached to the back of the stove.
 We’d consider it the best RV propane stove and oven on the market today!